vsergione/csv-api/README.md

     chmod 777 data
     ```

-3. Update the constant `csv_api.php` storing the path to the data directory.
+3. Update the constants in `api.php`:

     ```php
-    define('DATA_DIR', __DIR__.'/data');
+    define('JWT_SECRET', 'your-secure-secret-key');  // Change this to a secure secret define('DATA_DIR', __DIR__.'/data');
     ```